Coder-Chitta/Excel-For-Data-Analytics/README.md

 These are some basic information what Excel have again it's not the whole information.
 With going forward you will get to know more about Excel.

+# Here's a brief explanation of the different bars in Excel:

+### Title Bar:
+The Title Bar is located at the very top of the Excel window and displays the name of the current workbook.

+### Ribbon:
+The Ribbon is located just below the Title Bar and contains all of the commands and tools you need to perform various tasks in Excel.
+The Ribbon is divided into tabs, such as Home, Insert, and Page Layout, each containing a set of related commands.

+### Quick Access Toolbar:
+The Quick Access Toolbar is located above the Ribbon and provides quick access to frequently used commands.
+You can customize the Quick Access Toolbar by adding or removing commands.

+### Formula Bar:
+The Formula Bar is located just below the Ribbon and displays the contents of the selected cell, including formulas, text, and numbers.

+### Worksheet Area:
+The Worksheet Area is the main area of the Excel window where you can enter and edit data in cells, create tables and charts, and perform various tasks.

+### Status Bar:
+The Status Bar is located at the bottom of the Excel window and displays information about the current status of Excel, such as the sum or average of selected cells, the page number of the current worksheet, and the mode of Excel (such as Ready, Edit, or Calculate).

+### Scroll Bars:
+The Scroll Bars are located on the right side and bottom of the Worksheet Area and allow you to navigate through the worksheet when the data is too large to fit on the screen.

+These are the different bars in Excel, each serving a specific purpose to help you work efficiently and effectively with your data.

+# Here's a brief explanation of some additional items in Excel:

+### Row Headings:
+The Row Headings are the numbers on the left side of the Worksheet Area that identify each row in the worksheet.
+The first row is typically used for column headings.

+### Column Headings:
+The Column Headings are the letters at the top of the Worksheet Area that identify each column in the worksheet.
+The first column is typically used for row headings.

+### Name Box:
+The Name Box is located to the left of the Formula Bar and displays the name or address of the selected cell, range, or object.
+You can also use the Name Box to name cells, ranges, and objects.

+### Scroll Bars:
+The Scroll Bars are located on the right and bottom of the Worksheet Area and allow you to scroll through the worksheet when the data extends beyond the visible area.

+### Navigation Buttons:
+The Navigation Buttons are located on the bottom-right corner of the Worksheet Area and allow you to quickly move between worksheets in a workbook.

+### Sheet Tabs:
+Sheet Tabs are located at the bottom of the Excel window and display the names of each worksheet in the workbook.
+You can click on a Sheet Tab to switch between worksheets.

+### Freeze Panes:
+The Freeze Panes feature allows you to freeze rows or columns in the Worksheet Area so that they remain visible as you scroll through the data.

+### Sort and Filter:
+The Sort and Filter features allow you to sort and filter data in a worksheet based on specific criteria.

+### Data Validation:
+The Data Validation feature allows you to create rules that restrict the type of data that can be entered in a cell or range.

+### Conditional Formatting:
+Conditional Formatting allows you to apply formatting to cells based on specific conditions or criteria.

+These are some additional items in Excel that can help you work efficiently and effectively with your data.